expo/expo-exposure-notification/README.md

 Expo module and test app for the Apple / Google Exposure Notification (fka Contact Tracing) APIs.

+## 👷‍♀️ Status

-#### N.B.
-This module is in development.
+*⚠️ This module is in development, is pre-release, and is not ready for you to use yet*

 - The JavaScript interface into the underlying OS-level Exposure Notification APIs may change in significant ways.
-- Only the iOS Exposure Notification APIs are included at this time.
+- Some, but not all, of the iOS API is implemented.
+  - Adding session data is implemented
+  - Retrieving data is not done
+- There is no implementation for Android yet

+This version of the Expo Exposure Notification API only supports iOS.
+The Android spec is available but we do not believe the libraries are publicly available to developers yet.
+Please let us know if that changes.

+It is posisble that this API will change some in future versions, in particular, to support iOS and Android in a more unified way.

 ## 🤔 Why?